hweidner/check-mk-goodies/autopb/README.md

 The automatically created host objects have their piggyback sources configured as parents, so that the parent-child relationship is used in notifications and in the topology graph.
 Besides that, they are rather dumb.
 They do not have an IP address nor get their UP/DOWN state checked in any way.
-There are solely there to display the collected piggyback data.
+They are solely there as containers for displaying the available piggyback data.

 While having some shortcomings (see below), this solution makes it more comfortable to use checks with piggyback data.
 It is especially helpful when